TN 30 (11-24)

 • hours worked;

-• rate of pay and when he or she earned payments;
+• rate of pay and when they earned payments;

 • work incentive information (e.g., subsidies, IRWEs).